Client Observability: iOS

 Statistics are delivered through:

-• OTPublisherKitNetworkStatsDelegate — publisher-side stats
+• OTPublisherKitNetworkStatsDelegate — publisher-side stats (audio, video)

-• OTSubscriberKitNetworkStatsDelegate — subscriber-side stats
+• OTSubscriberKitNetworkStatsDelegate — subscriber-side stats (audio, video)

 To receive them, enable the appropriate delegate on the publisher or subscriber.

-Enabling statistics for publishers
+Enabling Statistics for Publishers

 Attach a class that adopts OTPublisherKitNetworkStatsDelegate: